HyperGAN/HyperGAN/README.md

 ## Showcase

 If you create something cool with this let us know!
 Open a pull request and add your links, and screenshots here!

-In case you are interested, our pivotal board is here: https://www.pivotaltracker.com/n/projects/1886395

 # About